How To Get Rid Of Ants For Good

 - Loss of consciousness

-Crazy ants get their name for their erratic, aimless, and “crazy” movements when disturbed, making them difficult to track and control.
+Crazy ants get their name for their erratic, aimless, and “crazy” movements when disturbed.
+These are by far the most difficult ants to track and control.
 They can be identified by their large legs and “longhorn” antennae.

-Although these ants do not have a painful bite, they are known to swarm within electronic devices and on humans.
-Worker ants will typically die-off when temperatures drop, but queens will reproduce larger colonies the following spring.
+Although these ants do not have a painful bite, they are known to swarm on humans and electronics.
+Crazy ant workers typically die off when temperatures drop.
+Crazy ant queens then reproduce larger colonies the following spring.

 These ants are attracted to both sweets and protein.
-They are predators, foragers and scavengers, but some colonies only desire protein during the summer months.
-Bait Crazy ants with both a sweet substance and a protein.
+They are predators, foragers, and scavengers, but some colonies only desire protein during the summer months.
+Bait Crazy ants with both sweets and protein.

-Some states have restrictions on the insecticide used to commonly kill them.
-Because of this and their erratic behavior, it is best to call an experienced exterminator at (833) 431-0401 if you find Crazy ants.
+Some states have restrictions on which insecticides can be used to kill them.
+Because of this restriction and their erratic behavior, it’s best to call an experienced exterminator at (833) 431-0401 if you find Crazy ants around your home.